react-component/m-list-view/README.md

 This component is often used in the "Contacts" / "city list" scenes, support for index navigation.

-> You can use almost all APIs on the ListView, except for `useZscroller`
+> You can use almost all APIs on the ListView.
 >
 > Note: Only two-step rendering is supported, so that the first screen priority display can be achieved, but if the list data volume is too large, the overall performance will still be affected.